 Miles Nielsen and Kelly Steward perform virtual concert for National Day of Joy

-ROCKFORD, Il.
-(WIFR) -- Miles Nielsen and Kelly Steward took to their guitars Wednesday evening to perform a virtual concert playing uplifting songs for people to enjoy on this National Day of Joy.

 Miles Nielsen and Kelly Steward took to their guitars Wednesday evening to perform a virtual concert playing uplifting songs for people to enjoy on this National Day of Joy.